 Rainbow Dash is a tomboy with tons of attitude, and though her mane has enough colors to fit her name, her bangs are warmer colors (red, orange, and yellow) and are more prominent, while the cooler colors (green, blue, and purple) are mostly hidden behind her neck.

 Sunset Shimmer is ambitious, testy, sarcastic, hot-tempered, and red-haired — although admittedly her hair's about an even mix of red and yellow.

 Pepper Ann: Pepper Ann Pearson, though she's more spacy and neurotic than fiery.
 In the uniform episode she admits that it's auburn, which other characters agree to once she tries to take credit for being the trope.

 Subverted with Gretchen, as she's pretty easygoing, unless you make her really mad.
 She and raven-haired Spinelli actually swap their normal hair tropes: Gretchen's the brainy one (who was going to have black hair originally), while Spinelli's the fiery one.
 Played straight with Ashley Q.

 As flashbacks show us, Miss Finster was a redhead, and still fiery.

-Kyle is this, often instigated as a result of Cartman's antisemitism, racism, or greed.
+Kyle is this (though his huge red Jewfro is normally covered by his hat), often instigated as a result of Cartman's bigotry or greed.
 This can lead to his own Jerkass tendencies, approaching Knight Templar at times.
-His mother, too, is a full blown fiery Jewish Knight Templar redhead.
+His mother, too, is a full-blown fiery Jewish Knight Templar redhead.